-- facilitate oversight of multiple schemes and report to policymakers - improve budget planning and ability to model and test policy changes - decrease the burden on staff (e.g. less paperwork, less manual reporting, etc.) - decrease the burden on potential applicants (e.g. can apply for several programmes at once, less documents needed, better/coordinated information on entitlements - avoid duplication of effort (for example, with data collection activities) and potentially establish a 'common entry point' for social protection - establish common systems across all schemes (e.g. payment system, grievance mechanisms, etc.), increasing efficiency and saving money - better manage error and fraud and monitor multiple payments (keeping track of who is receiving what) - further digitalise service delivery, potentially reaching out to citizens in new ways (e.g. mobile phones) - ensure reinforcing measures and/or complementary interventions to multiple disadvantaged households - enable beneficiaries to transition between schemes as their circumstances change
+- facilitate oversight of multiple schemes and report to policymakers - improve budget planning and ability to model and test policy changes - decrease the burden on staff (e.g. less paperwork, less manual reporting, etc.) - decrease the burden on potential applicants (e.g. can apply for several programmes at once, less documents needed, reduced costs in applying, better/coordinated information on entitlements and registration entitlements) - avoid duplication of effort as well as gaps and fragmentation of data collection activities (for example, with data collection activities) and potentially establish a 'common entry point' for social protection - establish common systems across all schemes (e.g. payment system, grievance mechanisms, etc.), increasing efficiency and saving money - better manage error and fraud and monitor multiple payments (keeping track of who is receiving what) - further digitalise service delivery, potentially reaching out to citizens in new ways (e.g. mobile phones) but ensuring new technologies are accessible to all groups of clients - ensure reinforcing measures and/or complementary interventions to multiple disadvantaged households or individuals - enable recipients to transition between schemes as their circumstances change - establish more effective emergency responses (for example, by scaling up programmes to at-risk groups, directing additional payments to social protection recipients in areas affected by an emergency for a limited period) and context-based services.

-11 SP systems have the potential for maximizing outcomes and impacts if they are conceived as integral components of nationaldevelopment and poverty reduction strategies, linked with complementary programmes (e.g.: livelihood promotion, labour market and intermediation programmes, food security programmes, etc.) and macro policy determinants (macroeconomic stability, economic growth, etc.)".
+SP systems have the potential for maximizing outcomes and impacts if they are conceived as integral components of national development and poverty reduction strategies, linked with complementary programmes (e.g.: livelihood promotion, labour market and intermediation programmes, food security programmes, etc.) and macro policy determinants (macroeconomic stability, economic growth, etc.)".
 Organisation for Economic Co-operation and Development (OECD), 2009.